Myomectomy

 Follow your doctor’s instructions for the night before surgery.
 This may include:

-• Not taking certain medicines the night before or day of surgery.
+- Not taking certain medicines the week, day or night before surgery

 Your expected hospital stay will depend on the type of myomectomy you have:

-• Laparotomy (abdominal myomectomy): usually two to three days
+- Laparotomy (abdominal myomectomy): usually one to two days

-You should expect some vaginal spotting for up to six weeks depending on the type of myomectomy performed.
-If you had a laparoscopic or hysteroscopic myomectomy, you can expect to fully recover in one to three weeks.
-It will take four to six weeks for you to fully recover and return to normal activities after an abdominal myomectomy.
+You should expect some vaginal spotting for up to six weeks, depending on the type of myomectomy performed.
+If you had a laparoscopic or hysteroscopic myomectomy, you can expect to fully recover in one to two weeks.
+It will take two to four weeks for you to fully recover and return to normal activities after an abdominal myomectomy.

-After myomectomy, you can expect relief from symptoms including heavy menstrual bleeding and pelvic pain and pressure.
+After myomectomy, you may have relief from symptoms like heavy menstrual bleeding and pelvic pain and pressure.
 While the original fibroids do not regrow after surgery, it is possible for new fibroids to appear, and they may or may not require treatment.
 If you only had one fibroid removed, you have a lower risk of needing treatment for any new fibroids.

-Most women who have a myomectomy are able to become pregnant.
+Most women who have a myomectomy can become pregnant.
 However, you should wait three months after the procedure before trying to become pregnant.
 In some cases, the baby may need to be delivered by cesarean section if the uterine wall is weak.